manarnew/report/README.md

 All this made by card
 -4 the Sales Trend which show us Monthly sales overview
 -5 the Purchases Trend which show us Monthly purchases overview
-And this made by apexcharts which
+And this made by apexcharts type line chart
 In the Stock Report Controller there is the Eloquent method for
 1- for the Calculate total stock using she sum method to sum the stock_quantity
 2-  Calculate total sales using the sum method to sum the amount and the where method to check the type = sell